elixir-europe/rdmkit/pages/tool_assembly/molgenis_assembly.md

 Add your own user interfaces to the app store.
 MOLGENIS gives programmers the complete freedom to create HTML+JavaScript applications using MOLGENIS REST-style programmers interfaces.
 But it gets even better: you can upload these apps like plugins to become part of MOLGENIS itself and use them seamlessly.

 ### High performance computing
 Easily schedule large scale analysis jobs on a computer cluster.
 MOLGENIS does also provide a high performance computing framework.
 It is simply called 'compute' and it uses spreadsheets to define workflows, and templates to define workflow steps.
-It works on the HPC workload managersPBS and SLURM.
+It works on the HPC workload managers PBS and SLURM.